Samuel Reis-Dennis

 • “Responsibility and the Shallow Self,” Philosophical Studies, 2018

 • “Rationing Ventilators,” (with Megan Applewhite), in Difficult Decisions in Surgical Ethics, eds.
-Vassyl Lonchyna, Peggy Kelley, and Peter Angelos (Springer, forthcoming)
+Vassyl Lonchyna, Peggy Kelley, and Peter Angelos (Springer, 2022)

-• “The Irrelevance of Data to the Ethics of Infant Intersex Surgery,” (with Elizabeth Reis), Journal of Pediatric Ethics, forthcoming
+• “The Irrelevance of Data to the Ethics of Infant Intersex Surgery,” (with Elizabeth Reis), Journal of Pediatric Ethics, 2021

-• “Is Female Genital ‘Mutilation’ Good for One’s Health?
-On Western Bias in Moral Evaluations of Female Versus Intersex Child Genital Cutting Practices,” (with Brian Earp (first author), Arianne Shahvisi, and Elizabeth Reis), Nursing Ethics, forthcoming
+• “The Need for a Unified Ethical Stance on Child Genital Cutting,” (with Brian Earp (first author), Arianne Shahvisi, and Elizabeth Reis), Nursing Ethics, 2021

 • “Understanding Autonomy: An Urgent Intervention,” Journal of Law and the Biosciences, 2020